Position: Community Developer

 Administration: Attend all required meetings and ensure all proper documents are updated as appropriate.

 Qualifications: A minimum completion of a High School Diploma.
 Candidates currently enrolled in or completed a Bachelors of Elementary Education or related field of study is an asset.
 Current criminal record check with vulnerable sector search and current First Aid with CPR Level C is required.
 Candidates who have experience working with the children/youth, and knowledge of issues facing aboriginal and immigrants communities would be preferred.
 Additionally, strong leadership, decision making, problem solving, multitasking, communication and relationship-building skills; ability to make activity plans to meet the program objectives; ability to provide mentorship/role modelling to aboriginal and immigrant children/youth; flexible; ability/willingness to be a team player and work within a team environment would be asset.
-Aboriginal applicants are encouraged to apply.

 How to apply